BontaVlad/BontaVlad.github.io/_posts/2015-06-30-python-debugging-logging.md

 Since we are on the subject, let's clear some misinformation about this obscure subject.
 I must mention, we are going to examine CPython interpreter bytecode limited to version 2.7, there are some differences between versions but the big ideas should hold.

-We should spend a minute talking about what it means for a python program to be compiled since python is an intepreted language, (most languages that people think are not compiled are acctually have a compilation step just that the compiler does less and the interpretter is left with most of the work).
+We should spend a minute talking about what it means for a python program to be compiled since python is an intepreted language, (most languages that people think are not compiled, acctually have a compilation step just that the compiler does less and the interpretter is left with most of the work).
 So python gets compiled to bytecode and the resulting bytecode(intermediary interpretation) is fed to the interpreter one instruction at a time.

 {% highlight python %}